MimiNgozi/Kestvw-mimi/README.md

 for management
 * Management Properites > Security (tab) > Edit > Add ( all the groups )
-allow full contol for the mangnement team then for the other teams deny hen do the rest for the rest of the groups
+allow full contol for the mangnement team then for the other teams deny then do the rest for the rest of the groups